syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ![](chartseries_images/chartseries_img1.png)

-## Combination Series
+## Combination series

-[`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html) allows you to render the combination of different types of series.
+Chart allows you to render the combination of different types of series.

 {% tabs %}